 To start playing, you will need a single Core Set.
 Unlike past LCGs, one Core Set provides a full playset of cards and four fully-playable decks.
 This is the best starting point that we’ve seen for an LCG.
-If you’d like to learn more or lock in your pre-order, we have Core Sets available at their minimum price, with an exclusive Covenant strategy guide included.
+If you’d like to learn more or lock in your order, we have Core Sets available at their minimum price, with an exclusive Covenant strategy guide included.

 New content is added to the game through three different expansion types: Hero Packs, Scenario Packs, and Campaign Expansions.
 Hero Packs are the basic expansion of the game, and include a hero with a fully playable deck from one aspect – the cards of which can also be used in any other deck.
 Scenario Packs are the inverse of Hero Packs, in that they introduce new enemies and stories to explore.
-Campaign Expansions are bigger boxes that introduce more robust and potentially self-contained themes.
+Campaign Expansions are bigger expansions that introduce more robust and potentially self-contained themes.
 We know very little about them, but our expectation is that something like an X-Men or Guardians of the Galaxy Campaign Expansion is the kind of thing we’ll see.

 Below are the questions we’ve gathered and answered!